brozeph/3taps/readme.md

 });
 ```

-For which the following response will look similar to the following:
+For which the response will look similar to the following:

 ```
 {